Nintendo 3DS: Input

-The Nintendo 3DS input controls include the following: a round nub analog input called the Circle Pad, a D-pad, four face buttons (A, B, X, Y), bumper buttons (L, R), a Home button, Start and Select buttons, and a Power button.
-It also features a dedicated volume slider and a wireless switch, which turns on or off wireless communications.
-The touchscreen can be interacted with either the user's finger or a stylus bundled with the handheld.
-There is also a six-axis motion sensor, which includes a 3-axis accelerometer and a 3-axis gyroscope.
-Through the Circle Pad Pro accessory the system has access to a second Circle Pad and trigger buttons (ZL, ZR).
+The Nintendo 3DS features multiple input controls, including a round analog nub called the Circle Pad, a D-pad, four face action buttons (A, B, X, Y), two shoulder buttons (L and R), Start and Select buttons, and a Home button.
+Additional controls include a Power button, a volume slider and a wireless switch to enable or disable wireless communication.
+The lower touchscreen can be used with either a finger or the included stylus.
+The system also has a six-axis motion sensor, combining a three-axis accelerometer and a three-axis gyroscope.
+With the Circle Pad Pro accessory, players gain a second Circle Pad and extra trigger buttons (ZL, ZR).

 Game card

-The Nintendo 3DS Game Card is a media format used to physically distribute video games for Nintendo 3DS systems.
-The 3DS Game Card is similar in design to the Nintendo DS Game Card, but includes a small tab on the top left of the card that prevents 3DS Game Cards from being inserted into a Nintendo DS.
-These Game Cards can hold up to either 1 GB, 2 GB or 4 GB of game data depending on the game, which is 2, 4, and 8 times more storage, respectively, than the biggest Nintendo DS Game Card's capacity (512 MB).
-Some sources claim that an 8 GB version could be produced should a game ever require it.
+The Nintendo 3DS Game Card is the physical media format used to distribute games for the 3DS family of systems.
+It is similar in design to the Nintendo DS Game Card but includes a small tab in the top-left corner that prevents 3DS Game Cards from being inserted into a DS system.
+Game Cards are available in capacities of 1 GB, 2 GB or 4 GB, which are 2, 4, and 8 times larger, respectively, than the maximum capacity of a Nintendo DS Game Card (512 MB).
+Although an 8 GB version was reportedly possible, it was never produced.